bizzare-hub/Chest-Xray-alignment-using-STN/README.md

 * `src/modules.py` -- contains implementation of our neural network.
 To obtain pretrained SotA neural networks we use [timm](https://github.com/huggingface/pytorch-image-models) repository
 * `src/models.py` -- `pytorch-lightning` wrapper around our model
 * `src/train.py` -- main function that collects all the configurations, initializes all modules and runs training

+## Results

+Examples of our **Alignment network** on *Chest X-ray14* dataset (Initial is an input Chest X-ray14, Aligned is the aligned version outputted by our model):